streetsidesoftware/cspell/README.md

 - [cspell-trie-lib](packages/cspell-trie-lib) -- trie data structure used to store words.
 - [cspell-trie](packages/cspell-trie) -- trie data tool used to store words.

+## Related Packages

+- [cspell-cli](https://github.com/streetsidesoftware/cspell-cli) -- `cspell-cli` is useful for including `cspell` directly from GitHub.
+  Example install: `npm install -g git+https://github.com/streetsidesoftware/cspell-cli`.
+This will add the `cspell-cli` command, which is an alias of the `cspell` command.

 ## cspell for enterprise

 Available as part of the Tidelift Subscription.